Intake Volunteers for Fall 2017

 Currently in medical or nursing school, have a medical or nursing degree, or have completed have an EMT or CNA certification.

-Be able to commit to volunteering for 3-4 shifts between February and May 2017 on Sundays 12:30-4pm.
+Be able to commit to volunteering for 3-4 shifts between June to September 2017 on Sundays 12:30-4pm.
 Keep in mind the clinic operates independently of University of Illinois scheduling.

 Be able to supply documentation of required immunization records, ID and clinical license (if applicable).
 Include proof of immunity or vaccination for: